Objectives of the service

 Image credit: ©pixone3d - stock.adobe.com

 The main objective of MSaaS is to identify, define and assess economically and technically sustainable UMS based services.
 These services are validated with regard to their technical and commercial feasibility.
 In addition to these, stakeholder requirements are agreed upon, as well as business plans for service implementation are developed.
 Furthermore, MSaaS shows business opportunities in the field of ship technology, shipyards, shipping companies, providers of intelligence and reconnaissance services and other industry stakeholders for the implementation of services in the target market.
+One outcome of the project is an outline proposal for a possible successor demonstrator project.

 Users and their needs